yorklyb/SI-Diff/README.md

 ```

 ## Acknowledgments
 Parts of this project page were adopted from the [Nerfies](https://nerfies.github.io/) page.
+We would like to thank the authors of [Imitating-Human-Behaviour-w-Diffusion](https://github.com/microsoft/Imitating-Human-Behaviour-w-Diffusion) and [TacDiffusion](https://github.com/popnut123/TacDiffusion) for their open-source contributions.